If My Ex Spouse and I Share Physical Custody of Our Children, Do I Still Have to Pay Child Support?

 In “How Is Child Support Calculated in Connecticut?” we learned that the Connecticut Child Support Guidelines assume one parent is the custodial parent.
 Many Connecticut families have a parenting plan where both parents share physical custody, and there is often still child support even when parents share custody.

 This is because Connecticut uses an “income shares model” for child support, which presumes that a child should receive the same proportion of parental income as he or she would have received if the parents lived together.
-So, even when a child spends substantial time at both parents’ homes, there is a presumption that the amount of child support calculated under the Connecticut Child Support Guidelines is the correct amount to be ordered by the court.
+So, even when a child spends substantial time at both parents’ homes, Connecticut presumes that child support calculated under the Connecticut Child Support Guidelines is the correct amount for the court to order.

 Child Support Calculation in Shared Custody Cases

 Pursuant to the Guidelines, in a shared physical custody situation, “the presumptive current support order shall equal the presumptive current support amount of the parent with the higher net weekly income, payable to the parent with the lower net weekly income.”

 And even that’s not the end of the story.